HOUSE-API-Project/sinatra-api-provider/README.md

 # Sinatra API Provider

-## This codes provide API service for something
+## This codes provide API service for MongoDB

+The simple interface of MongoDB.

+    Get parameters.

+    limit                  # The count of json length, default as one. from                   # YYYYMMDDmmddss
+    to                     # from and to require a combination. sort                   # sort=asc means sorting ascending.
+It will sort decending order in other cases.

 ## How do I get started?